Age and health concerns about Joe Biden: 2024

-In January 2024, Dr. Jay Olshansky gave Biden a nearly 75% chance of living through a second term based on publicly available information about his health.
+In January 2024, Jay Olshansky gave Biden a nearly 75% chance of living through a second term based on publicly available information about his health.

-In a January 2024 interview, Phillips told Axios that he thought it would be "impossible" for Biden to be president for four more years, and that "at that stage of life, it is impossible ultimately to conduct, to prosecute the office of the American presidency in the way that this country in the world needs right now."
+In a January 2024 interview, Democratic Representative Dean Phillips told Axios that he thought it would be "impossible" for Biden to be president for four more years, and that "at that stage of life, it is impossible ultimately to conduct, to prosecute the office of the American presidency in the way that this country in the world needs right now."
 On January 23, 2024, Phillips won 19.6% of the vote in the 2024 New Hampshire Democratic presidential primary.

 On January 29, 2024, The Hill published a report entitled "Watch: Biden mumbles incoherently during speech at brewery, 74% say Joe is too old".

 In late January or early February 2024, Larry Sabato, director of the Center for Politics at the University of Virginia, received a call from a Democratic senator wherein the senator reportedly said, "You do realise, off the record, that Joe Biden is not going to be our nominee?
 I just was at a meeting with him with several other senators and he couldn't even function.
 We can't run him".

 Upon concluding an investigation into Biden's handling of classified documents, special counsel Robert Hur suggested that Biden would be able to present himself to a jury as a "sympathetic, well-meaning, elderly man with a poor memory".
 Based on his interview of Biden, Hur added that Biden's memory "appeared to have significant limitations".
 White House lawyers disputed this characterization, in addition, Vice President Kamala Harris said that the report was "politically motivated".
 Biden rejected Hur's claim in a televised press conference on the day the special counsel's report was released; during the conference, he referred to Egyptian President Abdel Fattah el-Sisi as the president of Mexico.